yegor256/blog/_posts/2017/jan/2017-01-03-how-much-you-love-conflicts.md

 [Compromise](https://en.wikipedia.org/wiki/Compromise)
 is the worst outcome, and it's known as lose-lose.
-For example, you both agree on watching the news&mdash;that's a compromise.
+For example, you both agree on watching the news---that's a compromise.
 Neither of you will get what you wanted, a movie or a baseball game.
 You both lose.
 Who gains in this case?
 You neighbors and the police, since there will be no fight.
 Will the problem really be solved?
 No. You both will hate